Mario Penagos

-Mario Penagos (born May 30, 2002) is an American professional soccer player who plays as a midfielder for USL Championship side Sacramento Republic.
+Mario Penagos (born May 30, 2002) is an American professional soccer player who plays as a midfielder.

 Club career

 Born in Elk Grove, California, Penagos began his career at the Sacramento Republic youth academy in 2015.
 After impressing in the academy, Penagos was given a call up to the first team and made his first appearance from the bench on September 24, 2018, against OKC Energy.

 On January 15, 2020, it was announced that Penagos, alongside academy teammate Hayden Sargis, had signed a professional contract with the Sacramento Republic in the USL Championship.
 He then made his competitive debut for the club on March 8 against Tulsa.
 Penagos started and played 68 minutes as the Sacramento Republic drew 1–1.
+He left Sacramento following their 2023 season.

 International career

 Penagos made his debut in the United States national team setup at the under-17 level on October 4, 2018, against Argentina.